eslint/eslint/docs/rules/func-style.md

 };
 ```

-The primary difference between function declarations and function expressions is that declarations are *hoisted* to the top of the scope in which they are defined, which allows you to write code that uses the function before the declaration.
+The primary difference between `function` declarations and `function expressions` is that declarations are *hoisted* to the top of the scope in which they are defined, which allows you to write code that uses the function before its declaration.
 For example:

 ```js
 doSomething();